-NOTE: The speaker connectors, also called Assigned Amp speaker connectorsare used for the surround back channels in a 7.1- channel home theater, or you can reassign them to a remote room for multizone operation or to front height channels for Dolby Pro Logic® Ilz operation.
-See Place Your Speakers, on page 13. for more information.
+NOTE: The Assigned Amp speaker connectors are used for the surround back channels in a 7.1- channel home theater, or you can reassign them to a remote room for multizone operation or to front height channels for Dolby® Pro Logic IIz operation.
+See Place Your Speakers, on page XX, for more information.